mrtngv/NodeJS-Tutorial/18_User Input Validation with Express and JOI/README.md

 ## User Input Validation with Express and JOI

 **JOI**
-*joi lets you describe your data using a simple, intuitive, and readable language.*
-*Documentation : https://joi.dev/api/?v=17.6.0*
+*joi lets you describe your data using a simple, intuitive, and readable language* *Documentation : https://joi.dev/api/?v=17.6.0*

 1. **Install joi**: - `npm install joi`.